-I have been doing extensive research on Blockchain Technology (BCT) focusing on its potential impact in developing and emerging economies.
-In particular, I am exploring BCT role in tackling the most vexing socio-economic gaps in these countries.
+I have been doing extensive research on Blockchain Technology (BCT), focusing on its potential impact in developing and emerging economies.
+I am particularly exploring BCT’s role in tackling the most vexing socio-economic gaps in these countries.
 One of my early findings suggests that BCT usability might prove to be a formidable challenge for the billions of people sitting at the bottom of the pyramid.

-Both cryptocurrencies and BCT use cryptographic tools with public key cryptography being at the core.
+Both cryptocurrencies and BCT use cryptographic tools, with public-key cryptography being at the core.
 The advantages are clear: These technologies enhance privacy, security and transparency, among others.
-From the end user perspective, however, using such tools in effective fashion might not be that simple.
-Recall how Snowden had a difficult time getting journalists to use encrypted channels to communicate and exchange information in secure fashion.
+However, from the end-user perspective, using such tools effectively might not be that simple.
+Recall how Snowden had difficulty getting journalists to use encrypted channels to communicate and securely exchange information.
 Even though cryptographic tools are freely available on the Internet, most people do not use them for personal communications due to their complexity.
-Granted. cryptocurrencies have developed a wide variety of wallet software and applications that ease use.
+Granted, cryptocurrencies have developed a wide variety of wallet software and applications that ease use.
 But recent research show complexity levels are still high for most users to effectively use such tools.

 Security by obscurity